msalibian/STAT547O/Example-backfitting.md

 As we discussed in class, the classical backfitting algorithm is used to estimate the components of an additive regression model.
-More specifically, the algorithm is an iterative procedure to find a solution to the first-order system of equations.
-There are two loops: the inner loop iterates over the components of the additive model, and the outer loop repeats this until a convergence (or stopping) criterion is satisfied.
+More specifically, the algorithm is an iterative procedure to find a solution to the first-order system of equations for the L2 loss.
+There are two
+loops: the inner loop iterates over the components of the additive model, and the outer loop repeats the outer loop until a convergence (or stopping) criterion is satisfied.

 It is easy to see that in the L2 case the estimated intercept is the mean of the response, so the algorithm starts setting the intercept